simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 possibility of changing the curriculum.
 But regardless of differing opinions on what is the right amount, math is the foundation of our discipline.
-Although it is true that you will not directly use much of what you learn, I don't regret learning all the abstract math I learned because I think it shaped the way I think and attack problems in a positive way.
+Although it is true that you will not directly use much of what you learn, I don't regret learning so much abstract math because I believe it positively shaped the way I think and attack problems.

 Note that after the first two years you are pretty much done with courses and you start on your research.
 If you work with an